the-beef-calculator/AppleStore-Inventory-Checker/README.md

 1. Clone this repository.
 2. If you plan on enabling text message notifications, sign up for a twilio account [here.](https://www.twilio.com/)
-3. Enter your twilio information into the auth.java file.*
+3. Enter your twilio information into the `auth.java` file.*
 4. Run the program.
 5. Keep your computer awake with a stable internet connection.**

-**Hard coding sensitive API information is an unsafe coding practice and is generally frowned upon.
-This will be updated soon!*
+<small>**Note: Hard coding sensitive API information is an unsafe coding practice and is generally frowned upon.
+This will be updated soon!*<\small>

-***I've written exceptions for many of the possible issues (such as a loss of internet connection), though this is generally inefficient and I've learned is better suited towards utilizating the Spring framework, which I'll work to incorporate this project soon.*
+***Note: I've written exceptions for many of the possible issues (such as a loss of internet connection), though this is generally inefficient and I've learned is better suited towards utilizating the Spring framework, which I'll work to incorporate this project soon.*

 # Screenshot of the program in action